Smittyman50/smittyman50.github.io/home-network.md

 ## 1.3 Wireless (CAPsMAN)

 CAPsMAN manages SSIDs, security settings, channel assignments, and power levels for all access points.
-VRRP is used only for the controller IP to keep AP management available during maintenance.
+VRRP is configured for the controller IP to keep AP management available during maintenance on my MikroTik CRS switches.

 ---